Lufthansa Cargo reviews expansion plans

-FRANKFURT (Reuters) - The air freight division of Deutsche Lufthansa (LHAG.DE) is examining its fleet expansion plans in the face of uncertainty over the prospects for economic recovery in Europe and could mothball some of its older aircraft.
+FRANKFURT, May 24 (Reuters) - The air freight division of Deutsche Lufthansa is examining its fleet expansion plans in the face of uncertainty over the prospects for economic recovery in Europe and could mothball some of its older aircraft.

 Lufthansa Cargo board member Karl-Rudolf Rupprecht told reporters on Friday that an initial plan to keep all of its existing fleet despite having ordered five new planes is not set in stone.